TheresaLui/SelfHelpContent_v2/articles/microsoft.network/testtraffic-moreinfoneeded.md

 3. Select the port number.
 For now, you can only pick one of the most used port numbers at a time.
 More will be added with the improvement of this troubleshooter.
 4. Click Submit again.

-**Note**: If “Other, don’t know or not applicable” is selected, the troubleshooter won’t detect the issue.
+**Note**: If "Other, don’t know or not applicable" is selected, the troubleshooter won’t detect the issue.